syifa-ananda/advprog_module6/README.md

 ![commit 3 screenshot](./commit3.png)
 In this milestone, I refined the server to respond based on the requested path.
 By parsing the first line of the HTTP request, the code checks if it’s “GET / HTTP/1.1” to serve the main page with a 200 OK status.
 Anything else returns a 404 NOT FOUND.
 I also combined setting the `status_line` and `filename` into one step, eliminating duplicated response code.
 This makes the server logic clearer and more maintainable.

+## Commit 4 Reflection

+In this milestone, I simulated a slow response by adding a delay in request handling.
+Testing multiple browser windows showed how a single-threaded server blocks all other requests when one is delayed.